byroot/byroot.github.io/_posts/2025-01-04-optimizing-ruby-json-part-5.markdown

 ## Typed Data

-Because that `JSON::State` allocation, isn't just about any allocations.
+Because that `JSON::State` allocation, isn't just about any allocation.
 In Ruby, everything is an object, but not all objects are created equal.
 In previous parts I touched on how some objects aren't actually allocated, and called "immediates", I also touched on how core objects like `String` and
 `Array` has both "embedded" and "heap" representations.